MARCI-UTK/NAIRR_workshop_demo/README.md

 ### The Task

 We will train **ResNet-101**, a deep convolutional neural network, on the **CheXpert** dataset — a large collection of over 224,000 chest X-rays labeled for 14 clinically significant conditions.
-This is a real-world medical AI workload that would take days on a single laptop GPU but completes in minutes on Delta.
+This is a real-world medical AI workload that would take days on a single laptop GPU but completes in hours on Delta.

 | Detail | Value |
 |---|---|